 The journal collection of the Medical and Research Library provides timely information to support HHS employees in their public health efforts.
 HHS employees located at the central complex in Austin may make copies of articles using two copy machines located in the library or check out journals for a three-day loan period.
 Library staff will make copies of articles for HHS employees located outside the Austin central office complex.
 Electronic copies of articles are provided whenever possible.

 Other libraries interested in making interlibrary loan requests may contact (512) 776-7559 or email firstname.lastname@example.org.
 The DSHS library is a Docline participant.
 The DSHS Medical and Research Library is open to the public and library materials may be used in-house.

-Medical and Research Library staff answer reference questions using in-house materials such as dictionaries, handbooks, textbooks, encyclopedias, and resources on the Internet.
+Medical and Research Library staff answer reference questions using in-house materials and resources on the Internet.
 In addition, information referral services are provided, granting library customers access to experts within the Texas Health and Human Services Enterprise (HHS) and to other specialized libraries outside of HHS.

 The library staff cannot provide medical or legal advice.
 We cannot respond to questions about individual medical cases, provide second opinions or make specific recommendations regarding therapy.
 Those issues should be addressed directly with your healthcare provider.

 Reference questions may be submitted by email to email@example.com, by telephone at (512) 776-7559, or brought to the Library.

 Medical and Research Library staff conduct bibliographical searches for Texas HHS employees using a variety of databases as well as the Internet.
 These searches generate a list of journal citations, available with or without abstracts.
 Customers review the lists and then may request relevant full-text articles (see Document Delivery below).